 COVID-19 Financial and Economic Support – For Individuals

 The government’s official website as a dedicated section detailing their support for individuals and families.
 There are a range of measures including increasing the Canada Child Benefit by $300, a one-time special payment for low- and modest-income families and mortgage support.
 Please ask us if you have a question.

 China is reporting a significant reduction in new cases.
 This week, Hubei province opened transportation connections back up to Wuhan, with further controls to be lifted throughout the region.

 The collective pause that we’re having (even though it’s forced) might be a pause for good.
 The slowdown in production and transportation is creating a huge reduction in pollution levels.
 Reports seem to indicate that China’s lockdown led to a 25% decrease in CO2 emissions when compared with the same period in 2019.

-On Thursday night, after coordinated efforts on social media, the UK stopped to go outside and applaud all NHS staff and carers bravely fighting the disease on the front line.
+On Thursday night at 8pm, after coordinated efforts on social media, the UK stopped to go outside and applaud all NHS staff and carers bravely fighting the disease on the front line.